apetro/DynamicMenuPortlet/doc/XmlPublisherReadme.txt

-An XML based menu publishing tool is included for convience.
+An XML based menu publishing tool is included for convenience.
 The tool can be using the 'publishXml' ant target.
 The XML document to be published must be specified.